dobinator/weather-dashboard/README.md

 # weather-dashboard

+## Description
-Server side API- this assignment is using third party api's to create a weather dashboard with form inputs.
-The user can search for a city with current and future conditions for that city.
+Server side API- this assignment is using third party API's to create a weather dashboard with form inputs.
+The user can search for a city with current and future conditions (5 day forecast) for that city.

+## USER STORY
 AS A traveler
 I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

-The application will contain and  utilize HTML, CSS, Javascript and a Readme file.
+The application will utilize: HTML, CSS, Javascript and a Readme file.

-API links

-current weather docs

-5 day forecast:

 ![weatherdashboard](./assets/images/screenshot.png)